simplesamlphp/simplesamlphp-module-webauthn/README.md

 and indeed, some manufacturers are missing.

 The module contains a full list of AAGUIDs and relevant metadata as pulled from the FIDO MDS.
-It also has a limited amount of manually curated information of some AAGUIDs which are not in the FIDO MDS, namely for Yubico products and Microsoft.
 This list is in the `config/webauthn-aaguid.json` file, and this file needs to be moved to your SimpleSAMLphp configuration directory.

 If you want, you can also manually update this file, if you believe there might be new models listed.
 In order to do that, run the `bin/updateMetadata.php` script like this:

 ```bash
 % php bin/updateMetadata.php <blob file>